wp-plugins/blunt-cache/readme.txt

 Capture and cache any object.
 Run a WP_query and cache the results.
 Store any variable that is time consuming to generate.

+Most object caching scripts I've seen that override [WP_Object_Cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache) are all or nothing, or require you to define what not to cache, I think.
+Seriously, I just find them just a PITA to use.
+I don't wany to do complex configurations to do something that should be really simple.
+This plugin will let you pick and choose what to cache persistantly without the hassle. *Although this means that we can't cache the main query, so it has its downside.*

 = WP Transients API =

 Uses the [WP Transients API](http://codex.wordpress.org/Transients_API) to store cached objects and html.
-This means that the cache data is stored in the _options table in the DB.
-The small number of DB calls used during the caching process should take less time.
+This means that the cache data is stored in the _options table in the DB and does require some queries.
+The small number of simple DB qureies used during the caching process should take less time.

 = Uses Filters and Actions =

 You use the cache by using [apply_filters](http://codex.wordpress.org/Function_Reference/apply_filters) and [do_action](http://codex.wordpress.org/Function_Reference/do_action) functions instead of calling functions of the plugin or instantiating a new object for every fragment and object to be cached.
 This means that you do not need to worry about checking to see that functions exist before you can use them.
 It also means that you can deactivate the plugin without worrying about your site breaking if you do.
-Need to do some work on the site and test, don't want the cache to work while your doing it, just deactivate it.
+Need to do some work on the site and test, don't want the cache to work while your doing it, just deactivate it, no files to remove.

 = Set Expirations =